dk14/crypto/chats/btc-audit/README.md

 - documentation

 Public service:
 - build a databases of successful matches as well as those which came close.
+IPFS as a starter.
-- build an explorer, showing security of each funded btc address
+- build a web explorer, showing security of each funded btc address

 -----
 Any even smallest donation would baby-step progress this.